STANFORD-O’CONNOR FMRP JUSTICE EQUITY, DIVERSITY and INCLUSION VISION:

 Our primary inpatient hospital is a county-owned community hospital in San Jose.
 As part of the Santa Clara county system, O’Connor Hospital serves as a safety net for our local community.
 Please see the "Where We Work" page for further information.

-Health Equity Curriculum Committee
+Health Equity Curriculum

 The Health Equity Committee is a faculty-led committee that oversees health equity and advocacy training of residents, including opportunities for residents to work with local and state community-based and advocacy organizations.